 If you believe that our processing of your personal information infringes data protection laws, you have a legal right to lodge a complaint with a supervisory authority responsible for data protection.
 You may do so in the EU member state of your residence, your place of work or the place of the alleged infringement.

-You may exercise any of your rights in relation to your personal data by written notice to us addressed to the following:
+You may exercise any of your rights in relation to your personal data by written notice addressed to the following:

 PO Box 564